mcherry000/mcherry000/README.md

 - 💬 Ask me about my passion for innovation..
 - 📫 How to reach me: neuromanika@gmail.com
 - 😄 Pronouns: She/Her/Hers
-- ⚡ Fun fact: I share birthday with a renowned Tennis Champion, a Nobel Laureate and an uber-popular News Anchor!
-Voohoo..😄
+- ⚡ Fun fact: I share birthday with a renowned Tennis Champion, a Nobel Laureate and an uber-popular News Anchor!😄

 ### Languages and Tools: